GMOD/jbrowse/README.md

 # Cutting a JBrowse release

-1. Edit the JBrowse `package.json` file and change 'version' to the version you are releasing.  '''Don't commit this change to the repository, it should stay as `dev` in git so that it shows up in analytics as a development version.'''
+1. Edit the JBrowse `package.json` file and change 'version' to the version you are releasing.  *Don't commit this change to the repository, it should stay as `dev` in git so that it shows up in analytics as a development version.*

 2. Build the release packages: `make -f build/Makefile release`.
 The files produced during the build should not be committed to the repository either.